-Training plan: Projects must ensure that all paid and volunteer workers are trained on the Core Competencies of Youth Workers necessary to carry out the objectives and activities of the project.
-This shall include, but is not limited to, positive youth development, trauma-informed care, evidence-informed practices, street outreach intervention, human trafficking, sexual exploitation, harm reduction, assessment and case management, worker safety, understanding the diversity and culture of life on the street, safe and ethical practices, and community resources for well-being and self-sufficiency.
+Training Plan: Projects must ensure that all paid and volunteer workers are trained on the Core Competencies of Youth Workers as necessary to carry out the objectives and activities of the project.
+This shall include, but is not limited to, positive youth development, trauma-informed care, evidence-informed practices, street outreach intervention, human trafficking, commercial sexual exploitation, labor exploitation, harm reduction, assessment and case management, worker safety, understanding the diversity and culture of life on the street, safe and ethical practices, and community resources for well-being and self-sufficiency.

-Serving Youth Who Run Away From Foster Care or Correctional Institutions: Pursuant to 45 CFR § 1351.23(e) and (f), projects must develop and implement a plan for addressing youth under the age of 18 who have run away from foster care placement or correctional institutions, in accordance with federal, state, or local laws or regulations that apply to these situations.
+Serving Youth Who Run Away From Foster Care or Correctional Institutes: Pursuant to 45 CFR § 1351.23(e) and (f), projects must develop and implement a plan for addressing youth who have run away from foster care placement or correctional institutions, in accordance with federal, state, or local laws or regulations that apply to these situations.

 Projects must also take steps to ensure that youth who are or should be under the legal jurisdiction of the juvenile justice or child welfare systems obtain and receive services from those systems until such time as they are released from the jurisdiction of those systems.

-Additionally, BCP programs are required to increase their capacity to identify and provide services and/or service referrals to trafficked youth by participating in professional training and adding human trafficking elements into existing screening and assessment tools.
-BCP programs are encouraged to enhance their human trafficking prevention and intervention efforts to minimize these incidents among vulnerable youth and effectively identify trafficked youth.
+Additionally, TLP/MGH programs are required to increase their capacity to identify and provide services and/or service referrals to trafficked youth by participating in professional training and adding human trafficking elements into existing screening and assessment tools.
+TLP/MGH programs are encouraged to enhance their human trafficking prevention and intervention efforts to minimize these incidents among vulnerable youth and effectively identify trafficked youth.
+Governance and Fiscal Controls: Organizations must have in place governance structure, fiscal